 Finally as a side note, depending on the industry, you might find better youtube channels over book content, better content on private sites / blogs, or better content on reddit forums.

 One of the best ways of learning an industry is to find what the standard software is used.
 You can find it in a google search usually.
 Just pretend you own a company in the industry.
 What would you search up?
 Find the top 2 or 3 softwares used in that industry.
 Then, you go to youtube search "Software tutorial".
 Binge watch it at 4x speed, and find the recommended intro playlist.
 Software tells a rich history of why certain things came to be, and good UX made software highlights best practices in that industry.
-Check forums related to it, and you can find a lot about how an industry operates.Kagerjay, almost 3 years ago
+Check forums related to it, and you can find a lot about how an industry operates.Kagerjay, about 3 years ago

 The Shipping Container Is a Blessing to All Humanity